shyammudaliar/Python-Projects/README.md

 # Python QR code generator
 QR code generator to represent my  proficiency in Python.
+The given code is written on Spyder.

 Instructions
 Download the qrcode.exe file provided and run it.